 In other cases, we discover that a person who has married someone who has a permit in Norway or is a Norwegian citizen has done so for the purpose of being granted a permit here.
 In such cases, we must consider whether the most important reason for the marriage was to be granted a residence permit in Norway.
 We assess the reasons for the marriage, but events that took place later may also be significant.

 Incorrect information about other matters of importance to being granted a permit can also lead to a permit being revoked.
-An example is someone who has stated that they are related to someone when they are not.
-It could also be someone who does not have the qualifications that they said they had.
+For example, it might be that someone does not have the professional qualifications they claimed to have.

 No. The permit can be revoked if the conditions are met.
 It is up to us to make the correct decision in each case.
 We have to consider the consequences that losing the permit or citizenship will have for the person in question and his or her immediate family.
 We must also consider the consequences it will have for other cases if we do not revoke the permit.
 For example, giving incorrect information about your identity is a very serious matter.
 Revocation can help to prevent others from giving incorrect information.
 We will therefore often revoke permits in cases of this kind, even if it has major consequences for the person in question and his or her family.